tier4/driving_log_replayer_v2/docs/use_case/diagnostics.en.md

 {
   "Frame": {
     "Condition_IDNEX": {
-      "Result": {"Total": "Success or Fail", "Frame": "Success or Fail"}, "Info": {
+      "Result": { "Total": "Success or Fail", "Frame": "Success or Fail" }, "Info": {
         "TotalPassed": "Total number of topics that passed the evaluation criteria", "Level": "Level of acquired status"